Third-Party Risk Monitoring Explained

 Watch this overview to learn how to gain continuous visibility into cyber, business, financial and ESG threats traced to vendors and suppliers.

-Third-party monitoring is the practice of continually gathering and analyzing externally observable data on vendor cybersecurity posture, business ethics, financial status, and geopolitical context to identify potential supply chain risks.
+Third-party risk monitoring is the practice of continually gathering and analyzing externally observable data on vendor cybersecurity posture, business ethics, financial status, and geopolitical context to identify potential supply chain risks.
 Third-party monitoring is essential for preserving a stable vendor ecosystem and ensuring data security, particularly in high-risk fields such as healthcare or financial services.

 Organizations and stakeholders can achieve continuous insight into the compliance posture of vendor organizations by integrating deep security data collection and analysis with a third-party risk management approach, assisting in the defense of internal systems, conducting site visits and reviewing records.

-Why Is Third-Party Monitoring Important?
+Why Is Third-Party Risk Monitoring Important?

 As international supply chains have become increasingly connected, third-party risk has grown exponentially.
 Actively monitoring third parties for cybersecurity, financial, ethical, reputational, and operational risk is critical to ensuring the stability and resilience of your organization's supply chain.
 Third-party monitoring ensures sustainability, trust and transparency in a vendor relationship.
 Below are some prominent examples of where enhanced third-party monitoring could have helped organizations avoid problems.